bitbonsai/carnivoorexperiment.nl/blog/first-days.md

 Few cravings, sometimes I miss fruits.
 One of this nights I drank a cup of warm milk, which is outside the protocol.
 I was sleepy and will use that as an excuse.

 I'm a bit more tired than usual, and not so energetic.
-Sleep is not normal, I don't know if it's the jet lag or the diet.
-I'm waking up around 3am every night, not sure why.
-So I just don't get the phone and close my eyes until I sleep.

-I read somewhere that this could be lack of carbs, triggering a cortisol release around 3am.
+Sleep is not normal yet...
+I'm waking up around 3am every night, regardless of the time I go to bed.
+So I just don't get the phone and close my eyes until I go back to sleep.
+I read somewhere that this could be lack of carbs, triggering a cortisol spike around 3am.
 I'm not sure if it's true, though.
 Will keep the protocol and see what happens after one week.

-I remember that when I did keto I had the keto flu for 1.5 weeks, and woke up one day like nothing happened.
-So it might be the body adjusting to the new diet.
+I remember that when I did keto I had the keto flu for 1.5 weeks, until I woke up one day like nothing happened.
+So it might be the body adjusting to the new normal.

 ### Eating out